bbourassa/trip-planner/docs/README.md

 getSomeTrips() connects up the API call to get the trips that are being searched for.
 The searched for name is passed in as a parameter for the API call.
 If successful, it will return a response with all trips that contain that name in the trip name and their information to the front-end.

+##### getTrip()

+getSomeTrips() connects up the API call to get the trip that is being searched for.
+The searched for name is passed in as a parameter for the API call.
+If successful, it will return a response with the trip that contains that name as the trip name and its information to the front-end.

 ##### getHotel()

 getHotel() connects up the API call to get the hotel that is being searched for.
 The searched for name is passed in as a parameter for the API call.
 If successful, it will return a response with the hotel's information to the front-end.